CarbonLighthouse/interview-skel/README.md

 ### Agenda

 First, let's briefly walk through the stubbed out API and other code we've provided.
-That should give you a sense of the various domain concepts invovled as well as the capabilities of the stubbed API.
+That should give you a sense of the various domain concepts involved as well as the capabilities of the stubbed API.

 Next, we will provide a few high-level product requirements for the "Energy